worldofthecell/SWEngatFontbonne.github.io/README.md

   * student_name.jpg
   * student_name_background.jpg
   * Add one HTML file to the `students/` folder.
 Use the `student_name.html` for reference.
 In fact, feel free to copy as much of the HTML from `student_name.html` into the new file you've created.

-## Branching and Merging
-A branch is like another "copy" of your repository that you can make modifications to.
-Suppose you start working on "Project v.1", then you copy it to "Project v.2" to work on a big change (just in case it doesn't work and you want to revert).
-If it works out, you can copy the changes you made in Project v.2 back into Project v.1 ("merging", in Git).
-If it doesn't work, you can just delete Project v.2 and try again.
-A workflow like this is nice because you can easily undo if you realize the change you made isn't working.
-Git makes it super easy to go backwards and undo if you work on every new feature on its own branch and only merge when a feature is working (or "stable", as we call it in industry).

 ### Procedure
 In this assignment, we're going to clone the repository and make our changes.
 When we're done, we'll commit it push into the `master` to send to GitHub.